leeweiming3/tp/docs/UserGuide.md

 ---
 > [!NOTE]
-> If INDEX provided is valid, a confirmation message would be displayed where the user would type **y/n** to confirm the deletion.
-If ***y*** is selected, it will delete the job from the list and display the deleted job.
-If ***n*** is selected, it will display that the delete operation is cancelled.
+> If INDEX provided is valid, a confirmation message would be displayed where the user would type **Y/N** to confirm the deletion.
+If **Y** is selected, it will delete the job from the list and display the deleted job.
+If **N** is selected, it will display that the delete operation is cancelled.
 > Applications involving the job to delete will also be deleted.
 ---